kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *managers insulting people*
 * *bullying*

+### GOSSIP OR SLANDER
+> Employees allege that organization has a gossipy culture.
+Management might talk about employees behind their backs or make hearsay-based decisions.
+Employees may be encouraged to report on each other and management may spread rumors, creating an atmosphere of tolerance for such behavior.

+__Exemplary statements reported by employees:__

+* *people talk poorly behind your back*
+* *people gossiping*
+* *denigration of colleagues*
+* *information come through whispers and rumours*
+* *spreading false rumours about staff members*

+### HOSTILE OR RUDE ATTITUDE
+> Employees allege that organization’s culture is hostile or rude.
+Personnel may be perceived as behaving disrespectfully or offensively.
+Employees might be unkind or unpleasant, overly aggressive, condescending, or abusive.
+Such environment is stressful and affects individual and organizational performance.

+__Exemplary statements reported by employees:__

+* *hostile co-workers*
+* *unfriendly and offensive relationships between colleagues*
+* *passive aggressive colleagues*
+* *co-workers do not respect each other*
+* *employees fight with each other*

-### POLITICKING OR MANIPULATIONS
+### OFFICE POLITICS OR MANIPULATION
-> Employees allege that the organization is highly politicized.
-They might be constantly involved in power plays and office politics which prevents them from doing their job properly.
-There could be also cases of manipulation, including sycophancy or backstabbing.
+> Employees allege being entwined in power plays and office politics which prevents them from properly doing their jobs.
+Manipulation, including sycophancy or backstabbing, may also occur.

 __Exemplary statements reported by employees:__